cawalch/jmespath.spec/jep-018-grouping.md

 object group_by(array[object] $elements, expression->string $expr)
 ```

-Groups an array `$elements`of objects using an expression `$expr` as the group key.
+Groups an array `$elements` of objects using an expression `$expr` as the group
-The `$expr` expression is applied to each element in the array `$elements` and the
+key.
+The `$expr` expression is applied to each element in the array `$elements`,
-resulting value is used as a group key.
+and the resulting value is used as a group key.

-The result is an object whose keys are the unique set of string keys and whose respective values are an array of objects matching the group criteria.
+The result is an object whose keys are the string values returned by the

-Objects that do not match the group criteria are discarded from the output.
+expression and whose respective values are arrays of objects that produced the
+corresponding group key.

-This includes objects for which applying the `$expr` expression evaluates to `null`.
+Objects for which the `$expr` expression evaluates to `null` are excluded from
+the output.

-If the result of applying the `$expr` expression against the current array element
+If the result of applying the `$expr` expression against the current array
-results in type other than `string` or `null`, an `invalid-type` error MUST be raised.
+element results in a type other than `string` or `null`, an `invalid-type` error
+MUST be raised.

 ### Examples